-Trinidad State Junior College uses the "Notify Me" notification system.
-In the event of an emergency or other situation for which immediate communication with the college community is necessary, this system sends mass text messages, phone messages and e-mails to those Trinidad State Junior College campus community members who have signed up for the service.
-The "Notify Me" system is also used to notify the college community in the event of weather related school closures.
+Trinidad State Junior College uses a multi-faceted notification system to alert the campus community of legitimate emergencies and dangerous situations.
+In the event of an emergency or other situation for which immediate communication with the college community is necessary, this system sends mass text messages, phone messages and e-mails to the Trinidad State Junior College campus community including students, faculty and staff.
+Trinidad State will initiate the emergency notification process as deemed necessary, without delay and taking into account the safety of the college community.